Compare LayerZero, Wormhole and Axelar — cross-chain protocols in 2026.

 Token approvals are like blank checks you signed and forgot about.
 CleanSky lists every single one across 50+ networks, so you know which apps still have spending permission on your money.

-About Talos
+About Dilithia

 A common thread